-You have been provided with hardback practical notebooks which you should use whenever you are in the lab to record your data, observations, results of any analysis, etc. Following good practice in research and industrial labs, all entries should be legible, written in pen and, if you make a mistake, just draw a line through the entry.
+You have been provided with hardback practical notebooks (hereafter referred to as the "practical book") which you must_use whenever you are in the lab to record your data, observations, results of any analysis, etc. Following good practice in research and industrial labs, all entries should be legible, written in pen and, if you make a mistake, just draw a line through the entry.
 There are some really good housekeeping tips on keeping lab books at http://colinpurrington.com/tips/academic/labnotebooks.